Spoke Dispatch Route Planner: Review and Alternatives

 Pricing

-Then some of the add-ons are extra, so overall it’s hard to assess what value for money Route4Me actually provides.
+This new secrecy makes it hard to assess what value for money Route4Me provides.
 But if your business needs some of their advanced modules like curbside routing, it might be worth it.

 We tested all five delivery management platforms in this review using real-life data, with stops in our home city of Vancouver.
 For each app, we signed up for a new account to assess how easy it is to get started, and then went through the entire route planning process.
 We uploaded orders, optimized routes, inspected the routes and made changes, then dispatched them to drivers.